-General anesthesia makes your child's whole body go to sleep and is needed for certain surgeries so that his or her reflexes will be completely relaxed.
-General anesthesia makes the surgery easier and safer to do because your child will not feel any pain during the surgery or have any memory of it.
+General anesthesia makes your child's whole body go to sleep and is needed for certain tests and surgeries so that his or her reflexes will be completely relaxed.
+General anesthesia makes certain surgeries and tests easier and safer to do because your child will not feel any pain during the procedure or have any memory of it.